karlvr/empire-state/packages/react/README.md

 # React Immutable State Controller

-A small library to manage immutable state in React without a lot of boilerplate, but with a lot of type-safety.
+A small library to manage immutable state in a tree of React components without a lot of boilerplate, but with a lot of type-safety.

 ## Installation